avoidwork/dom-router/README.md

 var router = require('dom-router'),
     r;

-// Router will write to console `onhashchange` r = router({callback: function (arg) {
+// Router will write to console on `hashchange` r = router({callback: function (arg) {
     console.log(arg.element.id, "is visible");
 });
 ```

 ## How can I load dom-router?
 dom-router can be installed from npm, & bower, and supports CJS, AMD, & script tags.
 When loaded with a script tag, `window.router` will be created.

 ## Configuration
 #### active